-Born on this day, Nat King Cole possessed a unique soft baritone voice which, to use the title of one of his most famous songs, was “Unforgettable”.
+February 15, 1965 — Nat King Cole, who died on this day, possessed a unique soft baritone voice which, to use the title of one of his most famous songs, was “Unforgettable”.
 But despite his talent and huge success as a recording artist his short life was plagued by incidents of racial discrimination.

 At 15, he dropped out of school to become a jazz pianist.
 Cole said he "played piano at almost every beer joint from San Diego to Bakersfield”.
 Legend has it that at one of the venues a drunken customer jammed a paper hat onto the pianist's head and proclaimed, "Look!
 King Cole!"
 The name stuck.